RuneDocs/docs/content/poison/index.md

 # Poison

-Poison is a suspendable action, in that it can be paused by several interactions.
-These interactions include things such as being in a player owned house, or having a main screen interface open.
+Poison is a suspendable action, in that it can be paused and resumed.

+Known interactions that pause poison:
+1. Main screen interface being open

 Example: https://streamable.com/ivwzky